Noise Barriers to Communication

 Two coworkers from different countries share feedback after a presentation.
 One uses gestures that are normal in their culture but confusing to the other.
 Misunderstandings occur, even though both are speaking English.

-How Noise Barriers to Communication Affect Us
+How Noise Barriers Affect Communication

-- Messages may arrive incomplete or distorted
+• Messages arrive incomplete or distorted

-- Work and learning slow down
+• Work and learning slow down as people backtrack and clarify

-- Team performance drops
+• Team performance drops as trust erodes

 Strategies to Overcome Noise Barriers